 Can I get local account details to receive money?

-Yes, via Global Accounts in 20+ currencies across 10+ countries/regions (availability varies by entity and country).
+Currently, we only support accounts in GBP, but in future releases, we are looking to offer Global accounts in 20+ currencies across 10+ countries/regions (availability varies by entity and country).

 Make sure notifications are enabled, your authenticator/app is up‑to‑date, and you have connectivity.
 Then retry SCA.